elixir-webrtc/ex_webrtc/guides/advanced/debugging.md

 ## WebRTC Internals

 If you're using a Chromium-based web browser, you're in luck.
 Chromium provides _WebRTC Internals_ - a page with WebRTC stats about currently used PeerConnections.
-If you access the address `chrome://webrtc-internals`, you'll see something like this:
+Access the address `chrome://webrtc-internals` to see something like this:

 <video width="100%" controls muted autoplay loop>
   <source src="assets/webrtc_internals.mp4" type="video/mp4">
 </video>

 The visual aspects may not knock you off your feet, but the page provides a lot of useful information and stats.
-Check out this [blog post](https://getstream.io/blog/debugging-webrtc-calls/) to learn more about what's in the WebRTC internals, or simply explore the tool and see what you find useful.
+Check out this [blog post](https://getstream.io/blog/debugging-webrtc-calls/) to learn more about what's in the WebRTC Internals, or simply explore the tool and see what you find useful.

 > #### Other browsers {: .info}
 > Chromium's WebRTC Internals is arguably the best tool of this kind.
 Firefox provides `about:webrtc` page, but it's not nearly as featureful as `chrome::/webrtc-internals`.